 Communicating is Caring

-When my beautiful son was born with severe communication and intellectual disabilities, we pursued many specialized programs for him but he never developed the ability to speak, read, write or walk independently.
-Now, as a young adult, I worry about how my son will communicate to his caregivers that he's uncomfortable, bored or wants to switch activities.
-How long will he sit idle until someone pays some attention to him?
+"When our beautiful son was born with severe communication and intellectual disabilities, we pursued many specialized programs for him, but he never developed the ability to speak, read, write or walk independently.
+When he became an adult, I worried about how he could communicate to his caregivers that he was uncomfortable, bored or wanted to switch activities.
+Would his caregivers know how to use his high tech communication device?

-Say it with Symbols is dedicated to helping adults communicate their needs when words won't work.
-We know that your need is urgent and we ship our products same or next day, six days a week.
+And because we know that your need is urgent, we ship our products same or next day, six days a week.
 Express shipping is available at check out.
-We offer a 100% satisfaction guarantee so you can try our communication aids to make sure its a good option for your loved one or patient.
+We offer a 100% satisfaction guarantee so you can try our communication aids to make sure it's a good option for your loved one or patient.

-Communication is a fundamental human right
+Communication is a Human Right

 Thankfully, person-centered planning is becoming more common in care centers.
 Alongside other aspects of daily living, it implies that care should be based on personal choice, not just the options available or convenient at the day program, hospital or residence.
 Everyone has the right to make choices.
 Join me on this journey to give people with complex communication and cognitive challenges a way to voice a choice in their care.

 Giving Greetings Publishing